Skip to content

 How to Properly Wash Blueberries

-Water Alone Isn't Enough to Remove Pesticides from Blueberries Photo: Getty Images/Pekic
+Water Alone Is Not Enough to Remove Pesticides From Blueberries Photo: Getty Images/Pekic

 July 9, 2025, 9:05 am | Read time: 4 minutes

-Small, sweet, and often covered with invisible residues: Simply rinsing blueberries under water often leaves potential pesticides and germs untouched. myHOMEBOK reveals how to thoroughly clean the fruit using two simple household items and also extend their shelf life.
+Small, sweet, and often with invisible residues: Simply rinsing blueberries under water often leaves potential pesticides and germs untouched. myHOMEBOK reveals how to thoroughly clean the fruit with two simple household items and also make them last longer.

-July and August are the peak season for blueberries.
+July and August are the peak seasons for blueberries.
 During this time, they are ripe and taste especially sweet.
-Whether in cereal, cake, smoothies, or just on their own–they are versatile and a delicious treat.
+Whether in cereal, cake, smoothies, or just on their own–they are versatile and delicious.
 To ensure they are truly healthy, blueberries should be washed properly.
-Whether from the supermarket or the farmers market, they can be contaminated with pesticides and bacteria.
-A quick rinse with water is not enough.
+Whether from the supermarket or the farmers market, they can be coated with pesticides and bacteria.
+Therefore, a quick rinse with water is not enough.
 Instead, they should be cleaned with vinegar or baking soda.
-This not only removes invisible residues but can also actively counteract mold growth.
+This not only removes invisible residues but can also actively prevent mold growth.

 Why Water Isn’t Enough

 A quick rinse with water removes dust and coarse dirt, but it is not sufficient for a deeper clean.
-It is better to wash blueberries with vinegar or baking soda.
-Both alter the pH level on the surface of the blueberries, leading to a stronger inhibition of microbiological growth than rinsing with pH-neutral water, says food scientist Bryan Quoc Le on marthastewart.com.
+It’s better to wash blueberries with vinegar or baking soda.
+Both alter the pH level on the surface of the blueberries, which leads to a stronger inhibition of microbial growth than rinsing with pH-neutral water, says food scientist Bryan Quoc Le on marthastewart.com.

 How Vinegar and Baking Soda Work

-To properly wash blueberries, both vinegar and baking soda are suitable–both are items that almost everyone has at home.
-However, these household remedies have different modes of action.
+Both vinegar and baking soda are suitable for properly washing blueberries–items almost everyone has at home.
+However, these household remedies work in different ways.

 The advantage of vinegar is its acidic effect.
-Due to the low pH level, some pesticide residues on the surface of the blueberries dissolve, and bacterial growth is inhibited.
-Both white household vinegar and apple cider vinegar serve the purpose, as it is the pH level, not the type of vinegar, that is crucial, says Le.
-White household vinegar is significantly cheaper than apple cider vinegar.
+Due to its low pH level, some pesticide residues on the surface of the blueberries dissolve, and bacterial growth is inhibited.
+Both white household vinegar and apple cider vinegar serve the purpose, as it’s the pH level, not the type of vinegar, that is crucial, according to Le.
+However, white household vinegar is significantly cheaper than apple cider vinegar.

 DIY Cleaning Solutions for Blueberries

-Both vinegar and baking soda can be easily used to make a cleaning solution to effectively clean blueberries.
+Both vinegar and baking soda can be easily turned into a cleaning solution to effectively clean blueberries.

 Cleaning with Vinegar